microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 You can <a href="https://kubernetes.io/docs/tutorials/kubernetes-basics/" target="_blank">learn much more about Container Orchestration systems here</a>.
 We're using the Azure Kubernetes Service (AKS) in this workshop, and <a href="https://aksworkshop.io/" target="_blank">they have a great set of tutorials for you to learn more here</a>.

-In SQL Server Big Data Clusters, the Container Orchestration system (Such as Kubernetes or OpenShift) is responsible for the state of the BDC; it is reponsible for building and configurint the Nodes, assigns Pods to Nodes,creates and manages the Persistent Voumes (durable storage), and manages the operation of the Cluster.
+In SQL Server Big Data Clusters, the Container Orchestration system (Such as Kubernetes or OpenShift) is responsible for the state of the BDC; it is responsible for building and configuring the Nodes, assigns Pods to Nodes,creates and manages the Persistent Volumes (durable storage), and manages the operation of the Cluster.

 (You'll cover the storage aspects of Container Orchestration in more detail in a moment.)